 4. Setup the basics for proper search engine indexing

 SEO (Search Engine Optimisation) is a vast domain within the marketing realm, and most people are scared to dive into it.
-And for the right reasons—while doing an SEO audit last year for Pixelgrade, we spent about two weeks working on the action plan alone.
+And for the right reasons—while doing an SEO audit for Pixelgrade a while back, we spent about two weeks working on the action plan alone.

 The good news is that you don’t have to do that at the beginning of your journey.
 All you have to do is check a few SEO settings to get started.
 From our own experience, here are the most vital things you need: